umputun/spot/README.md

 - `on_error`: specifies the command to execute on the local host (the one running the `spot` command) in case of an error.
 The command can use the `{SPOT_ERROR}` variable to access the last error message.
 Example: `on_error: "curl -s localhost:8080/error?msg={SPOT_ERROR}"`
 - `user`: specifies the SSH user to use when connecting to remote hosts.
 Overrides the user defined in the top section of playbook file for the specified task.
+- `targets` - list of target names, group, tags or host addresses to execute the task on.
+Command line `-t` flag can be used to override this field.

 *Note: these fields supported in the full playbook type only*